 Did you know that there are significant differences between spinning and indoor cycling?
 Don’t worry if you didn’t.
-Most people are startled to hear that indoor cycling and spinning are not the same thing.
+Most people are startled to hear that indoor cycling and spinning are not the same things.
 Most of the time the name of these two cycling activities are used interchangeably.
 However, that does not necessarily mean that they are the same.
 Although they may share a few similarities, they also have differences starting from the type of bike used to the exercising methods.
 But let’s not get ahead of ourselves.
 Before we get down to the differences, let us take a look at what exactly indoor cycling and spinning is.

 What is Spinning?